Skip to main content

 If power is fine and the compressor runs, look for these in order:

 • Door and gasket.
 A door left propped, a worn gasket, or a failed auto-closer floods the box with warm humid air.
-Cheap to check, common to miss.
+Checking alignment and a gasket swap are things an operator can handle.
+If the problem is the auto-closer hardware, book a service call.

 Step 4: Know when to stop and call